Elements of a Successful Brand 4: Brand Promise

 FedEx — Your package will get there overnight.
 Guaranteed.

-Apple - You can own the coolest, easiest-to-use cutting-edge computers and electronics
+Apple — Own the coolest, easiest-to-use cutting-edge phones, computers and other consumer electronics

-McKinsey & Company - You can hire the best minds in management consulting
+McKinsey & Company — Hire the best minds in management consulting